The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 What this means for developers

-1.GraphQL helps when the interface is complex, clients differ, and product iteration speed matters more than a rigid endpoint model.
+1.GraphQL pays off when the interface is complex, clients differ, and product iteration speed matters more than a rigid endpoint model.
+On a simple CRUD app there is almost no gain — only added overhead.

 2.The core skill is modeling the domain as a typed graph and graph schema, not as disconnected REST resources.